PE at KLT

 - regular CPD opportunities are offered to teaching staff through the Get Set 4 PE membership;

-- a range of after-school clubs are provided throughout the year for both KS1 and KS2 children, being inclusive for all children;
+- a range of inclusive after-school clubs are provided throughout the year for both KS1 and KS2 children;

-- year 5 children have been trained as playground leaders and offer physical activities to children at lunchtimes;
+- year 5 children are trained as playground leaders and offer physical activities to children during break-time and lunchtimes;

-- class representatives form a school's sports crew.
-Carre's Outreach provide training and meetings are held termly to encourage physical activity and healthy living within the school
+- pupil representatives form a school's sports crew.
+Carre's Outreach provides training and meetings are held to encourage physical activity and healthy living within the school;

-- we invest our PE and Sports Premium into membership with Carre's Outreach - which provides the school with an Active School Coordinator (1 day per week), providing CPD opportunities for staff and high-quality skilled teaching for all pupils
+- the PE and Sports Premium funds a membership with Carre's Outreach - which provides the school with an Active School Coordinator (1 day per week), providing CPD opportunities for staff and high-quality skilled teaching for all pupils;

-- outreach membership includes weekly development festivals/competitions and Change4Life opportunities, which are inclusive
+- outreach membership includes weekly development festivals/competitions and Change4Life opportunities;

-- tracking of pupil participation is continually updated, allowing children to be targeted for events and festivals
+- tracking of pupil participation is ongoing, allowing children to be targeted for events, competitions and festivals.

 At KLT Primary School, we ensure that our PE curriculum is progressive and allows the children to develop fundamental skills and apply them to various sports and activities.
 All children are provided with the necessary skills and knowledge and are given opportunities to demonstrate improvements to achieve their personal best.
 Our pupils are physically active, and this has a positive impact on their learning in the classroom.
 Children understand how to lead a healthy lifestyle and understand the importance of regular exercise.
 We aspire for children to enjoy PE and develop a love of sport and physical exercise, which will become part of their future lives after leaving our school.
 We share sporting accolades and achievements both in and out of school in our weekly celebration assembly and as part of our newsletter to parents and carers.
 In doing so, it is hoped that children feel proud of their achievements and want to strive to stay active for their betterment.
-By the end of year 6 we aim for all our year 6 pupils to leave school having achieved at least 25m and have the competency to feel confident in and around the water, which can be considered a life skill.
+By the end of year 6 we aim for all our year 6 pupils to leave school having achieved at least 25m in swimming and are competent in and around the water, which we value as an essential life skill.

-By collaborating with Carre’s Outreach, it ensures that as a school we can provide quality CPD opportunities for our staff, promoting shared best practice.
+Our collaboration with Carre’s Outreach, ensures that as a school we can provide quality CPD opportunities for our staff, promoting shared best practice.
 Successful implementation can lead to a subject that is progressive and forward thinking and can encompass real-life sporting success.